 Replacements filters are measured in width and length to fit into place.

-Filters will have measurements on it such as 20-X-25, which means 20 inches wide, and 25 inches in length.
+Filters will have measurements on them, such as 20-X-25, which means 20 inches wide, and 25 inches in length.

 A tape measure can also be used to measure width and length for a replacement.

-Having a quality furnace filter will greatly improve the air inside a home.
+Having a quality furnace filter will significantly improve the air inside a home.

 How often a filter is replaced depends on the environment.
-For example those who live in a desert with a lot of dust will need to change it much more often then less debris in the air.
+For example, those who live in a desert with a lot of dust will need to change it much more often than less debris in the air.

-Units that have good Merv ratings also have smaller particles sizes that capture more which in turn often need replacement much sooner than less effective units.
+Units with good Merv ratings also have smaller particle sizes that capture more, which often need replacement much sooner than less effective units.

-Washable are more expensive to buy but can be cheaper after long term use since they can be used over-and-over again.
+Washable units are more expensive to buy but can be cheaper after long-term use since they can be used over and over again.